 Maybe you wish the food was a little cheaper, or that you didn’t need to drive at least 30 min to the next interesting neighborhood outside the Downtown area.
 Maybe you wish there was better public transportation.
 Maybe you wish every driver wasn’t suffering from intense heat aggression.
 Or maybe you wish you weren’t suffering from heat aggression?
 No wait, I know, you’re lonely.
 Unless you were lucky enough to grow up here, then go to FIU with friends, then stay here with your friends, you’re probably pretty lonely.
-The mindfulness community is struggling to be born, the punk scene is fledglingly trying too hard, the quasi-hippie/mostly-druggy scene is stale, the queer scene is attention hungry, and, let’s face it, everyone else is basic as FUCK.* There are some nice people, and some interesting people, but not too many people who really understand you AND entertain you.
+A genuine mindfulness community is struggling to be born, the punk scene is fledglingly trying too hard, the quasi-hippie scene is burnt out, the queer scene is attention hungry, and, let’s face it, everyone else is basic as FUCK.* There are some nice people, and some interesting people, but not too many people who really understand you AND entertain you.

 What do you do?